apache/dolphinscheduler-website/development/en-us/architecture-design.md

        ##### This service contains:

        - **FetchTaskThread** is mainly responsible for continuously receiving tasks from **Task Queue** and calling **TaskScheduleThread** corresponding executors according to different task types.
-       - **LoggerServer** is an RPC service that provides functions such as log fragment viewing, refresh and download.

      - **ZooKeeper**